For $50, you can own a piece of the Harvey Convention Center

 With the demolition of the Harvey Convention Center, the city is now making commemorative bricks available for sale.

-A brick can be bought for $50 at the Rose Garden Center, located at 420 Rose Park Dr. Purchases can be made with check or money order.
+A brick can be bought for $50 at the Rose Garden Center, located at 420 Rose Park Drive.
+Purchases can be made with a check or money order.

 The new Rose Complex will have a lot of new features such as 60,000 square feet of indoor meeting space, a large outdoor area for events and a 3.5 acre greenspace.